-This triangular park of rest at the fork of Concord and Country roads was originally on land belonging to Deacon Joshua Fletcher, one of the town’s original 89 taxpayers.
+This triangular burial place at the fork of Concord and Country roads was originally on land belonging to Deacon Joshua Fletcher, one of the town’s original 89 taxpayers.
 His daughter married Samuel Parker, who inherited it when the Deacon died in 1736.
 Parker sold the land to Nathan Proctor (1698-1788), who donated what was then called West Burying Ground to the town.
 When Westford assumed care of West cemetery in 1761, many of its founding citizens had been interred here.

 Of the roughly 400 people buried here, most of them in the 1700s and 1800s, most were congregants of Westford’s First Parish Church.
 Like the town’s other historic cemeteries, Westlawn holds a place in town history by being the burial place of many of its founding fathers, veterans, industrialists, and farmers.
 Many gravestones here bear the names of the town’s most prominent families, among them Prescott, Robinson, Fletcher, Wright, Hildreth, Day, and Spaulding.

 Perhaps the most distinguished citizen buried here is Colonel John Robinson (1735-1805) Westford’s highest ranking Revolutionary War officer, who has the largest slate marker in the cemetery.
 Like his compatriot Capt.
 Oliver Bates (buried at Hillside), Robinson was also a town selectman who led three companies of Westford Minutemen to the North Bridge in Concord on the morning of April 19, 1775, where his men engaged the British regulars and fired “the shot heard ‘round the world.”
 Colonel Robinson also fought alongside many of these men at the Battle of Bunker Hill, where Bates was wounded and later died.
 West Burying Ground was nearly named after Colonel Robinson in 1895, but residents instead chose the name Westlawn.
 The town did rename the road where he had lived less than a mile away, and the school on that road, in his honor.